Blur (band)

 Blur are an English rock band formed in London in 1988, consisting of singer Damon Albarn, guitarist Graham Coxon, bassist Alex James, and drummer Dave Rowntree.
 Their debut album, Leisure (1991), incorporated the sounds of Madchester and shoegaze.

 Following a stylistic change influenced by British guitar pop groups such as the Kinks, the Beatles, and XTC, Blur released the albums Modern Life Is Rubbish (1993), Parklife (1994), and The Great Escape (1995).
-Parklife lead single "Girls & Boys" (1994) became a hit in the UK and the US, respectively peaking at number 5 on the UK singles chart and number 59 on the Billboard Hot 100.
+The Parklife lead single "Girls & Boys" became a hit in the UK and the US, respectively peaking at number 5 on the UK singles chart and number 59 on the Billboard Hot 100.
 As a result, the band helped to popularise the Britpop genre and achieved mass popularity in the UK, aided by a widely publicised chart battle with rival band Oasis in 1995 dubbed "the Battle of Britpop".

 Blur's self-titled fifth album (1997) saw another stylistic shift, influenced by the lo-fi styles of American indie rock groups, and became their third UK chart-topping album.
-It's single "Song 2" became popular on alternative radio in the US.
+Its single "Song 2" became popular on alternative radio in the US.
 Their next album, 13 (1999), saw the band experimenting with electronic and art rock styles, and featured more personal lyrics from Albarn and Coxon.
 Their seventh album, Think Tank (2003), continued their experimentation with electronic sounds and was shaped by Albarn's growing interest in world music, featuring more minimal guitar work.
 Coxon left the band early in the sessions for Think Tank, and Blur disbanded for several years after the album's tour in 2003.

 In 2009, Blur reunited with Coxon and embarked on a European reunion tour.
 In the following years, they released several singles and compilations and toured internationally.
 In 2012, they received the Brit Award for Outstanding Contribution to Music.
 Their eighth album, The Magic Whip (2015), was their first in twelve years and the sixth consecutive Blur studio album to top the British charts.
 After the Magic Whip tour, Blur went on hiatus until the release of their ninth album, The Ballad of Darren, in 2023.